m-d-grunnill/MetaCast/paper.md

 * Jianhong Wu's work is supported by the ADERSIM (Ontario Research Fund 33270), along with the Canada Research Chairs program ([https://www.chairs-chaires.gc.ca/home-accueil-eng.aspx](https://www.chairs-chaires.gc.ca/home-accueil-eng.aspx) , 230720), and the Discovery Grant program from NSERC (105588).
-* Edward W. Thommes is supported by the NSERC- Sanofi Industrial Research Chair program in Vaccine Mathematics, Modelling, and Manufacturing (517504).
+* This work is supported by the NSERC- Sanofi Alliance program in Vaccine Mathematics, Modelling, and Manufacturing (517504).

 The funders had no role in the design, decision to publish, or preparation of the manuscript or the package `MetaCast`.